-The device resembles a plastic headband and is placed across the forehead.
+The device resembles a plastic headband and is placed across the forehead, where it delivers an electrical signal through an electrode placed on the skin.
 It is used once a day for 20 minutes.
 In studies, the device helped reduce migraine frequency and use of medication.
 It did not completely prevent migraines and did not reduce the intensity of migraines that did occur.
-The exact role of this device in migraine prevention is unclear at this time.

 Other Treatments for Preventing Migraines